cross-solution/YawikDocs/source/modules/jobs-by-mail/index.rst

 * form can be used as an authenticated and as an anonymous user
 * module works with or without the :ref:`solr module<solr>`

-If the formular is used by an anonymous users, a confirmation mail is send to the subscriber.
-Search profiles width confirmed email adresses will receive new jobs my mail.
+If the form is used by an anonymous users, a confirmation mail is send to the subscriber.
+Search profiles width confirmed email addresses will receive new jobs my mail.

 The information Mail about new Jobs contains an unsubscribe Link.